Craftsy: Acquisition

 In a 22 May 2020 letter to the city of Denver, a Bluprint official announced that Bluprint was closing permanently and would lay off its 137 employees in July and August.
 A note penned by founder and CEO John Levisay was posted to the company's website, stating "I am disappointed to inform you that Bluprint will be closing over the next few months, like so many customers, instructors, designers, and employees, I am devastated by this news."
 Levisay's note did not address why the company is folding, but in a separate letter to instructors on the site, he characterized it as an NBCUniversal decision, according to an industry association.

 In July 2020, TN Marketing acquired Bluprint's assets.
 TN Marketing said it "will honor previous customer purchases for classes and subscriptions".
 The rebranded Craftsy website relaunched in September 2020.

 Demographics

-The company says that its most popular classes are in quilting, while cake decorating is showing the fastest growth.
+In 2012, the company said that its most popular classes are in quilting, while cake decorating is showing the fastest growth.
 Craftsy uses social media such as Facebook to attract new customers, also posting excerpts of classes on YouTube.
 Nearly all customers are female and 80% are aged over 40.